 At the end, they will go over the process for repairing the failed part or resolving the issue.
 If you elect that A/C system repair is better for you than buying an upgraded A/C system, the technician will order any parts necessary and set up your follow-up appointment to repair the air conditioner.
 Or, if the part required is already handy on their truck, they will move forward with the AC repair work with your permission.

-Always know that throughout Phoenix your system is in good hands with Bob Brown Service Experts.
+Always know that throughout Tempe your system is in good hands with Bob Brown Service Experts.
 Our repairmen are NATE-certified and have undergone extensive background checks so you can feel comfortable with the technicians we send into your home.
 If you ever come across any questions about your air conditioning system or what to expect with your AC repair, give us a call day or night at 623-243-4517 and we’ll be happy to explain the process.